yeseen/CarND-LaneLines-P1/README.md

 * Make a pipeline that finds lane lines on the road
 * Test the pipeline on dashboard images
 * Apply the pipeline on dashboard videos
-* Improve on the pipeline to work with the challenge video
+* Improve on the pipeline and test with the challenge video
 * Suggest more improvements
 * Reflect on my work in this written report